 Don’t you just love it?
-You are playing a game and the menu’s are all glitched up?
+You are playing a game and the menus are all glitched up?
 Like in this screenshot, where the “Done” button is too stubborn to move.
 This is a curse that many modders have in Minecraft.
-But in my current playthrough of certain games I have encountered some issues with menu’s for me to talk about in this rant.
-But before I continue, what problems did you guys have had with menu’s before?
+But in my current playthrough of certain games, I have encountered some issues with menus for me to talk about in this rant.
+But before I continue, what problems did you guys have had with menus before?
 Let me know in the comments.
-Maybe I’ll add them in a follow up article if I ever write one.
-So let’s dive into the menu’s and my rant about them.
+Maybe I’ll add them in a follow-up article if I ever write one.
+So let’s dive into the menu and my rant about them.

-I often ask myself, why do developers not have some rules about menu’s?
+I often ask myself, why do developers not have some rules about the menu’s?
 I recently tried out Call Of Duty and the options to change the controls are separate.
-Great, I looked over it since I expected them to be under an option tab.
+Great, I looked over it since I expected them to be under an options tab.

 All the menu’s in the games are different.
 I have no big issue with that.
 The might try to fit the style of the game.
 But, the issue is mainly that all options have a different spot in each game.
 What really makes me nervous is when developers don’t give you a chance to play a game in a windowed mode or in full screen.
 Some games stay full screen anyways.
 Or when you can’t change the screen sizes to the screen size of your monitor.

-A big example of bad menu design is Overlord.
-Yes, for the options there are two menu’s.
+A big example of a bad menu design is Overlord.
+Yes, for the options there are two menus.
 Awesome!
-But the most useful options like screen size and the changing of buttons is in the launcher and you can’t access that in game.
+But the most useful options like screen size and the changing of buttons is in the launcher and you can’t access that in-game.
 This made me close and restart the game often to try to really fit the controls to my likeness.

 To accept or not to accept?

-This extremely confuses me, to the extend where I look in every game for an accept button or I get mad went the changes didn’t happen because I missed the “accept” button.
+This extremely confuses me, to the extent where I look in every game for an accept button or I get mad went the changes didn’t happen because I missed the “accept” button.

-Another annoying example is how messy the Devil May Cry menu’s are.
+Another annoying example is how messy the Devil May Cry menus are.
 The buttons to accept options are, well displayed if they would be on a controller.
-What in the holy name of flying cows?
-Not everybody has a XBOX guys so, not everybody has a controller to attach to their computer.
+What is the holy name of flying cows?
+Not everybody has an XBOX guy so, not everybody has a controller to attach to their computer.

 This actually gives me the opportunity to do a small additional rant.
 Who plays with a controller on a computer?
 For emulators, yes, but for PC games?
 Oh heck no, this just silly.
 That shows to me that you rather have the console version.
 It’s so silly to sit there with a controller when you have a whole array of buttons to press on your keyboard.